Last Updated on November 25, 2024 by teamobn

 Here’s how you can use rice hulls in gardening, particularly as a soil amendment.

-How to Use Rice Hulls in the Garden
+How to Use Rice Hulls For Plants

-For your garden, spread about a two-inch layer of rice hulls across the surface when you fertilize your plots in the spring.
+For your garden, spread about a two-inch layer of rice hulls for plants across the surface when you fertilize your plots in the spring.
 Mix it into the top 6 to 12 inches of the soil.
 For potted plants, a 10 to 50 percent ratio of rice hulls in your potting soil is adequate.

 You can use rice hulls in gardening, as mulch, just like you use straws to retain moisture and fend off weeds.
 Research has found that rice hulls provide effective weed control when mixed into the top ½ to 1-inch of soil.